Snowflake Data Dictionary: Documentation for Your Database

 Atlan: A Snowflake Ready Technology partner for data discovery and governance

 If you are evaluating and looking to deploy a best-in-class data catalog and data dictionary for the Snowflake data warehouse?
 Do give Atlan a spin.

 Atlan is the first data catalog and metadata management solution approved by the Snowflake Ready Technology Validation Program.

 Quoting Tarik Dwiek, Head of Technology Alliances at Snowflake,

 As Snowflake continues to help companies mobilize their data, Atlan makes it possible to find, use, document, and collaborate on this data.
 Our partnership with Atlan was a natural fit, given how its open approach, pay-as-you-go model, and delightful user experience align with Snowflake’s own ethos.

 Atlan is more than a metadata management and data cataloging tool.
-Atlan is built by data engineers solving for the evolving needs of the modern data teams which include faster discovery, transparent data flow, robust governance, and collaboration built on open infrastructure and an easy-to-use user interface.
+Atlan is built by data engineers for solving the evolving needs of modern data teams which include faster discovery, transparent data flow, robust governance, and collaboration built on open infrastructure and an easy-to-use user interface.

 The deep integration and the open API enable Atlan to solve other modern data governance use cases across DataOps, workflow management, and pipeline automation.

 Snowflake data dictionary: Related reads